-- 1. Appropriate consent is in place for the use of the premises as on-premises licence catering service.
+- Appropriate consent is in place for the use of the premises as on-premises licence catering service.
 Council advised that they have no objection to the liquor licence. - 2.
-Police submission was not received. - 3.
-No public submissions were received relating to any matters with the application. - 4.
-The licensed premises will be a home office where sales invoices are processed online.
+Two public submissions were received relating to the application which has been addressed by the applicant.
+In relation to the submissions received, I am satisfied that this can be addressed by the conditions which I have proposed for imposition on the licence.
+A plan of management condition will ensure that the licence will be managed in accordance with Responsible Service of Alcohol guidelines. - 3.
+The licensed premises will be a commercial office where sales invoices are processed on-line.
 The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
-I am satisfied that the statutory advertising requirements have been met.
+I am satisfied that the statutory advertising requirements have been met. - 7.
+Plan of management provided. - 8.
+Plan of the proposed office provided.